This is an introduction to sales and shipping in Brightpearl. All of these topics are covered in detail in the sales documentation.

 Creating a sales order status

-Your Brightpearl account is set with a number of pre-defined statuses, which of course you can edit if you want to.
+Your Brightpearl account is set with a number of predefined statuses which can be edited to suit your needs.

-You can now see this extra status in your menus.
-Your imagination is the limit!
+You'll now see this status in the Sales menu.

 Managing your sales workflow